rage/java-programming/data/part-8/3-similarity-of-objects.md

 - `public void printOwners()` prints the owners of the cars in the registry.
 Each name should only be printed once, even if a particular person owns more than one car.

 Useful tip!
 In the printOwners method, you can create a list used for remembering the owners that were already printed.
-If an owner is not on the their name is printed and they are added to the list -- if an owner is on the list their name isn't printed.
+If an owner is not on the list, their name is printed and they are added to the list -- if an owner is on the list their name isn't printed.

 </programming-exercise>